Tadukoo/TadukooBibleBukkit/README.md

 /bible previous [ translation ]
    * Aliases: pre, prev, back, before, and b4.
    * Shows you the Bible verse before the one you last read.
-   * Also requires saving what Bible verse was last read.
    * Requires permission: TadukooBible.previous

 /bible next [ translation ]
-   * Aliases: forward, for, after, and aft.
+   * Aliases: forward, for, after, aft, nextverse, versenext, nextv, and vnext.
    * Shows you the Bible verse after the one you last read.
-   * Also requires saving what Bible verse was last read.
    * Requires permission: TadukooBible.next

+/bible last [ translation ]
+   * Aliases: saved, save, load, lastverse, verselast, lastv, vlast, savedverse, savedverse, vsaved, savedv vsave, versesave, loadverse, verseload, vload, and loadv.
+   * Shows you the Bible verse you last read.
+   * Requires permission: TadukooBible.last

+Save what Bible verse was last read.

 Changes in books:
    * Reduce the amount of messages for books.
+   * Save when chapters and books are finished using "<book>Part<part#>Done" and "<book>Done"
+   * Make it so that a page doesn't end with a verse number.

 Known Issues
 ------------